Culture of El Salvador: Mesoamerican-Isthmus cultures

 The Cacaopera people are an indigenous people in El Salvador who are also known as the Matagalpa or Ulua.
 Cacaopera people spoke the Cacaopera language, a Misumalpan language.
 Cacaopera is an extinct language belonging to the Misumalpan family, formerly spoken in the department of Morazán in El Salvador.
 It was closely related to Matagalpa, and slightly more distantly to Sumo, but was geographically separated from other Misumalpan languages.

 The Xinca people, also known as the Xinka, are a non-Mayan indigenous people of Mesoamerica, with communities in the western part of El Salvador near its border.
 The Xinka may have been among the earliest inhabitants of western El Salvador, predating the arrival of the Maya and the Pipil.
 The Xinca ethnic group became extinct in the Mestizo process.

 El Salvador has two Maya groups, the Poqomam people and the Ch'orti' people.
 The Poqomam are a Maya people in western El Salvador near its border.
 Their indigenous language is also called Poqomam.
 The Ch'orti' people (alternatively, Ch'orti' Maya or Chorti) are one of the indigenous Maya peoples, who primarily reside in communities and towns of northern El Salvador.
 The Maya once dominated the entire western portion of El Salvador, up until the eruption of the lake ilopango super volcano.
 Mayan ruins are the most widely conserved in El Salvador and artifacts such as Maya ceramics Mesoamerican writing systems Mesoamerican calendars and Mesoamerican ballgame can be found in all Maya ruins in El Salvador which include Tazumal, San Andrés, El Salvador, Casa Blanca, El Salvador, Cihuatan, and Joya de Cerén.

-Alaguilac people were a former indigenous group located on northern El Salvador.
-Their language is unclassified.
-The Alagüilac language is an undocumented indigenous American language that is now extinct.
-The Alaguilac ethnic group became extinct during the Mestizo process.

-The Mixe people is an indigenous group that inhabited the western borders of El Salvador.
-They spoke the Mixe languages which are classified in the Mixe–Zoque family, The Mixe languages are languages of the Mixean branch of the Mixe–Zoquean language family.
-The Mixe ethnic group became extinct during the Mestizo process.